KBoleman/skills-github-pages/index.md

 ---
-title: Welcome to my blog;
+title: Welcome to my blog

-Timothy Coleman
-UCLA Undergraduate Student

 ---